mllev/a.dom/README.md

 ADOM is a revolutionary tool that combines the simplicity of the early web with the power of the modern web.

-In less than 2k lines of code, with no dependencies, and a single function API, ADOM packs in:
+In less than 2k lines of code, with no dependencies whatsoever, ADOM includes:

-- an extremely terse templating language with no whitespace sensitivity
+- an extremely terse templating language with data declaration, control flow, custom tags, and no whitespace sensitivity
-- a high speed reactive UI engine using plain Javascript, with no modifications made to your code (making it fully compatible with Javascript preprocessors, and the full ecosystem of tools)
+- a lightweight, high speed reactive UI engine exposed as a single API call to your Javascript
 - server side rendering that is simpler, faster, and *far* easier to understand than all modern solutions
 - flexible code separation and project structure